-During the second week, children begin a shared write.
+During the second week, children work on the second grammar focus, again supported by Rainbow Grammar, and then begin a shared write.
 This is where the teacher models planning and writing an innovated version of the text type, incorporating children's ideas and emphasising the use of the grammatical focuses.
-It is at this point where the '7 Ects' will be introduced to encourage adventurous vocabulary and interesting, creative writing.
-The '7 Ects' includes collecting, rejecting, selecting, directing, connect, correcting and effecting which guides children through the process of choosing effective vocabulary, ensuring that it fits the context of the sentence and editing where necessary.
-Children then use this modelled writing to support their writing of their own innovated version of the model text, building up a complete piece of writing day-by-day.
+A structure strip (which is differentiated where appropriate) is used to guide the structure and content of the writing.
+Children then use this modelled writing and their own structure strips to support their writing of their own innovated version of the model text, building up a complete piece of writing day-by-day, into the third week.